-(3) Any goods that are the subject of an offence in terms of subsection (1) shall be liable to forfeiture.
+(3) Any goods that are the subject of an offence in terms of subsection (1) shall be liable to forfeiture. [subsection inserted by Act 22 of 2001]

 186. Penalties for failure to keep books, etc., in connection with manufacture of goods liable to excise duty or surtax